shilingwang/CellSegment/README.md

 # CellSegment
-This is tool to generate a voronoi diagram representation of cell segmentation.
+This is a tool to generate a voronoi diagram representation of cell segmentation.

 After compiling the code, you can input the cell image.
 In the folder "./data" you can find a sample image.